Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Matrix triplet method

+Finally, we observe that, in principle, equation (\ref{eq:GaugeH}) can be used to generate solutions of (\ref{eq:HF1}).
+However, for the reasons discussed in the Introduction, we prefer to follow the approach based on the matrix triplet which allows to get an explicit and general multi-soliton solution formula.

-\section{Matrix Triplet Method}
+\section{Matrix triplet method}

 In this section we construct an explicit soliton solution formula for equation \eqref{eq:HF1}.
-We apply the same technique successfully used in \cite{DM0, DM1, DM2, DM3, DM4} to solve the NLS, the cmKdV, the sine-Gordon, the discrete NLS, and the Hirota equations, respectively.
-Furthermore, we use the triplet method to get explicit expressions for the Jost solutions in the reflectionless case when the corresponding scattering data are specified.
+To this aim, we apply the \emph{matrix triplet} technique, successfully used in \cite{DM0, DM1, DM2, DM3, DM4}.
+Furthermore, we use this method to get explicit expressions for the Jost solutions in the reflectionless case when the corresponding scattering data are specified.